S1M0N38/dante.nvim/README.md

 {
   "s1m0n38/dante.nvim",
   opts = {
-	  assistant_id = "asst_........",
+    model = "gpt-4-1106-preview", -- best model but more expensive
+    temperature = 0, -- reduced creativity
+    prompt = "You are tasked as an assistant primarily responsible for rectifying errors within English text.
+Please amend spelling inaccuracies and augment grammar; ensure that the refined text closely adheres to the original version.
+Given that the text is authored in LaTeX intended for a master's thesis, please abide by the LaTeX syntax accordingly.
+Eschew informal expressions and choose terminology appropriate for a scientific manuscript.
+Provide your corrections in the form of the enhanced text only, devoid of commentary.
+Maintain the integrity of the original text's new lines and the spacing.", -- system prompt
   },
 }
 ```

 2. [get an OpenAI API key](https://platform.openai.com/docs/api-reference/introduction) and add it to your environment as `OPENAI_API_KEY`.
-1. Create a GPT Assistant and add its id to your configuration as `assistant_id`.

-For example I create a GPT Assistant with the following settings:

-- **Instructions**: `You are a helpful assistant whose job is to correct errors in English text.
-Correct spelling errors and improve grammar so that the generated text is as similar to the original as possible.
-The text is written in LaTeX and is for a master thesis.
-Reply only with the improved text without comments.`
-- **Model**: `gpt-3.5-turbo-16k`

 ## 🚀 Usage

 **Normal Mode**

-- `:Dante` send current line to GPT Assistant.
+- `:Dante` send current line to LLM.

 **Visual Mode**

-- `:'<,'>Dante` send selected lines to GPT Assistant.
+- `:'<,'>Dante` send selected lines to LLM.

 Read the [documentation](https://neovim.io/doc/user/diff.html) to learn how to navigate between and edit differences.